Restoration of Beau Brownie

 Carefully insert the small screwdriver between the outer casing and the facia and push it gently towards the nail.
 With a bit of wriggling, the nail can be lifted slightly.
 Get the pliers and remove the nails.
 Now lift off the facia.
 You may need to pry a bit.

 Once the front is off, you will have access to the lenses and viewfinders.
 Use cotton buds to gently clean the glass and mirrors with your favourite lens cleaner.
 Sometime you will find that one of the mirrors has come loose.
 Stick it back in position with general purpose glue.
 Be careful because the silvering is on the back of the mirror which is easily damaged.
 Don't fiddle!
 Just put a small blob of glue on each side and push into place.
+If the silvering is too damaged, then you could try using some pvc self adhesive mirror tiles for bathrooms.
+Just cut to size with hobby knife and stick to the front of the mirror glass.
+I used this on one of my Beau Brownies and I am pleased with the result.

 To gain access to the inside lens, pull up the time exposure tab (the small one) and hold the shutter lever down.
 The small aperture will allow access to the lens.
 Carefully clean the lens with cotton buds through the hole.
 Don't forget to clean the other side of the lens by accessing it from inside the back.